 The charts below show the relationship between the CAP to our Current PEO and Former PEO and Average CAP to our Non-PEO NEOs in 2023, 2022, 2021, and 2020 to each of (1) the Company's cumulative Total Shareholder Return, (2) Net Income, and (3) Gross Profit.
-A chart comparing the Company's cumulative Total Shareholder Return and the Company's Peer Group Total Shareholder Return is also provided below.
+A chart comparing the Company's cumulative Total Shareholder Return is also provided below.